-An applicant may submit a written request for an exception to the maximum MTBA amount listed in this Section 5-A. The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA as determined by THDA, in its sole discretion.
+An applicant may submit a written request for an exception to the maximum MTBA amount listed in this Section 5-B. The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA.
 Only one (1) written request for an exception to the maximum MTBA and/or Noncompetitive Housing Credit limit per application will be considered.
-Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion.
+Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit, and the amount of any requested additional assistance, may be granted or denied by THDA's Multifamily Programs Division staff, in its sole discretion.